EmpressValla/TheEmeraldLasso/README.md

 I am totally fine with people submitting a pull request on here for an improvement or otherwise.
 Just like for offering help if you are going to submit a PR please be as detailed as possible so I know what's going on.
 It would be even better if you shoot me a friend request on discord, so that I can chat more readily about.
 Of course give me time to look through things.
 I'm not a wizard..yet anyway.

-## 1.19.2 Version??
-I started making this in 1.18.2 and decided to finish it on this version first for anyone still playing 1.18.
-But I will be working on porting to 1.19.2 as soon as possible.

 ## Socials
 - Discord: EmpressValla#2365